 Dog Sitting in the Whitsundays

-So that you can still take a day trip to the stunning Whitsunday Islands, or perhaps go snorkelling on the Great Barrier Reef, there are a number of options available.
+So that you can still take a day trip to the stunning Whitsunday Islands, or perhaps go snorkelling on the Great Barrier Reef, there are a number of pet sitting options available.
+We took advantage of a pet sitter at the caravan park we stayed at, but this is no longer an option – the options on offer change from time to time.

-One of the easiest options is to book a cruise with Whitehaven Xpress.
+Another possible option is to book a cruise with Whitehaven Xpress.
 Whitehaven Xpress operate regular day trips to Whitehaven Beach and Hill Inlet from Airlie Beach.
-Best of all they are a pet-friendly day tour operator, offering a pet-minding service at their office while you are out for the day.
-It’s best to contact them in advance to confirm this is still available and for further details.
+They used to offer a pet-minding service at their office while you went on the cruise, but this is no longer mentioned on their website.
+Contact them in advance to see if this is still available.

 Dog-Friendly Beaches in the Whitsundays